What is Daystar?

 For a child’s first appointment, Melissa, David or Sissy will usually greet that child in the lobby, along with the help of their trusty pet sidekicks.
 Blueberry, the Old English Sheepdog, Owen, the Yellow Lab, and Lucy, the Havanese are many kids at Daystar’s favorite counselors.
 Ours, too.
 The child is always given a tour of our offices first, then brought back to tell us their version of why their parents or guardians brought them to see us.
 We want the kids to come back first—mostly because we want them to feel like Daystar is their safe place.
 Parents are important, but we know that, for the kids to trust us, they need to feel like Daystar is theirs.

 After spending some time with the child, we bring the parents back to our offices to have them talk to us about their goals for their son or daughter in counseling.
 Melissa, David or Sissy then decide which counselor is the best fit for their child—given their age, personality and need.
 And we think all of our counselors are pretty great—not just the pups.
-We have five girls—Sissy Goff, Emma Soechting, Molly Howell, Lauren Sotelo and Chelsea Keyser.
-And six boys on staff—David Thomas, Jeremy Shapiro, David Denton, Tommy Hart, and Sherman Bucher.
-We also have some other terrific folks around—Mary, Mary, and Pat in the office, Susan in billing, LeAnn, Stephanie, and Katie in Development, and Aaron who’s job is to hang out with the kids while we’re spending time with parents.
+We have six girls—Sissy Goff, Emma Soechting, Molly Howell, Lauren Sotelo, Chelsea Keyser and Bailey Pantoja.
+And five boys on staff—David Thomas, David Denton, Tommy Hart, Sherman Bucher, and Alex Hopkins.
+We also have some other terrific folks around—Mary B, Mary K, and Pat in the office, Susan in billing, LeAnn and Katie in Development, and Aaron who’s job is to hang out with the kids while we’re spending time with parents.
 He helps create things with the kids like foam rockets and games, all of the while making them feel comfortable and important around here.

-Currently, we have approximately 1300 families involved in Daystar.
-We have 16 groups that meet weekly, and we’re gearing up for our summer camp programs, offering a sleep-away camp at a place called Hopetown and a day camp in our offices.
+We have approximately 1,400 families involved in Daystar annually.
+We have 26 groups that meet weekly, and we’re gearing up for our summer camp programs, offering a sleep-away camp at a place called Hopetown and a day camp in our offices.

 We continue to be so grateful to walk alongside children and families in need.